 The Sahrawi refugees are the result of an unresolved political conflict in Western Sahara with humanitarian consequences which have to be addressed in line with the humanitarian principles of neutrality and impartiality.
 They live in five camps in south-west Algeria with little access to outside resources.
 Aid is still essential to their survival.

+Access to basic resources such as food, water, healthcare, housing, and education is very limited.
 The climate in this region is extremely harsh.
-Access to basic resources such as food, water, healthcare, housing and education is very limited.
-The largely isolated camps offer almost no employment opportunities, creating a dependency of the refugees on remittances and international aid.
+The largely isolated camps offer almost no employment opportunities, creating refugees’ dependency on remittances and international aid.
 In such a remote location, logistics also play a key role to ensure regular distributions of relief items to the refugee population.
-Another important factor is the safety and security of humanitarian workers, which has improved over the past years but still remains a daily challenge.
+In addition to humanitarian assistance, additional mid-term resources are required to provide some future perspectives to the second generation of youth born in the desert refugee camps.

 Water is one of the major concerns for the refugees and the Commission helps to ensure the availability of safe drinking water in sufficient quantities.
 Projects have been implemented to connect the camps directly to water sources through piped networks and water trucking.